 Let's say you're planning a trip to the Maldives and have been looking at the Le Méridien Maldives for your stay.
 With nights occasionally under 45,000 points each, and Marriott's fifth-night free perk when booking an award stay, you'd only need 174,000 points for a five-night stay.

-If you were starting from scratch, you'd need to transfer 110,000 Chase points to your Bonvoy account to book what would otherwise cost more than $3,000 for a stay in the Maldives – not bad at all.
+Starting from scratch, you'd need to transfer 103,000 Chase points to your Bonvoy account to book what would otherwise cost more than $3,000 for a stay in the Maldives.
+Not bad at all!

 Just keep in mind, seaplane transfers from Male to the resort are not covered by points.
 You'd still be on the hook for the $565 roundtrip transfer fee, per person.
 But even still, this is a solid use of Chase points.